Summer is over, so it’s time to deck your bike out with some lights for the winter commute. These are some of the best bike lights for commuting.

 9. Niterider Lumina & Sabre

-The 450-lumen beam of the Lumina gives excellent illumination so you can get home quickly.
+The 450-lumen beam of the Lumina on this bicycle light set gives excellent illumination so you can get home quickly.
 The Sabre rear light uses a single strip COB LED with extra side LEDs, plus five modes to choose from.
 Both also have thick rubber strap mounts that will easily fit around your bars.

 Available from: Cycle Superstore